bugtrons/bugtrons-1/README.md

 - This round will act as registration for Hackers

 **TIER-TWO: (LEVEL 2, B, MASTER) CLEARED LEVEL 1.**
+- Open the private repository where you've been boarded as an outside collaborator.
+- Create a file > add readme.md > Put in your REPLIT Account
+- Make your Repl.it account Private
+- Follow these steps for Tier-Two Challenge
+  - You can `Find questions on Bugtrons Repository`, in DEVSTRONS' Github organisation
-- Solve 2 problems via Replit, hosted on DEVSTRONS' github organization.
+  - Solve any 2 questions, preferably on replit
-- Publish solution code in private repository prefix "bugtrons-<hacker-username>" assigned to you.
+  - Publish solution code in private repository named `hacker-<your-name>` assigned to you.
-- Onboard will be done as an outside collaborator for a private repository.
  - Submissions are considered through microsoft form only, the form will be circulated in both servers’ relevant channels.
 - Top 10 hackers will be selected & intimated via mail for the next round with microsoft form for the next round.